 Ammonia as Fertilizer

-Ammonia is among one of the top five chemicals produced in the United States.
-Over 80% of the ammonia produced is used as fertilizer which provides nitrogen for plant growth.
-Ammonia can be used directly or combined with various salts to provide fertilizer in a bulk solid form.
+Ammonia is one of the top five chemicals produced in the United States.
+Over 80% of the ammonia produced is used as fertilizer, providing nitrogen for plant growth.
+Ammonia can be used directly or combined with various salts to provide fertilizer in a solid bulk form.

 Ammonia as Coolant

 Another common use of ammonia is as a coolant for industrial refrigeration equipment.
-This is because ammonia is easy to liquefy with compressed and also it absorbs large amounts of heat when in the gaseous state.
+This is because ammonia can easily liquefy with compressed air and absorbs large amounts of heat when in the gaseous state.

-A growing use of ammonia is for emission control of combustion sources.
-Ammonia is used for reduction of NOx in either a selective catalytic reduction (SCR) system or a non-catalytic system.
-The NOx will react with ammonia to create nitrogen and water.
-The accurate measurement of ammonia gas flow is critical for proper performance of the system to meet environmental requirements.
+The growing use of ammonia is for emission control of combustion sources.
+Ammonia reduces NOx in either a selective catalytic reduction (SCR) or non-catalytic system.
+The nitrogen oxides will react with ammonia to create nitrogen and water.
+The accurate measurement of ammonia gas flow is critical for the proper performance of the system to meet environmental requirements.

 Using thermal mass flow meters to measure ammonia flow does pose some difficulties.
-A major hurdle is calibrating the meter.
-Each meter must be calibrated on a flow bench using the actual gas to obtain the highest accuracy, yet due to safety concerns, a direct calibration using ammonia is not feasible.
-Thus Sage Metering calibrates using a substitute gas, and make adjustments based on modeling developed by Sage Engineering using the difference in thermal gas properties.
+A significant hurdle is calibrating the meter.
+Each meter must be calibrated on a flow bench using the actual gas to obtain the highest accuracy.
+Yet, a direct calibration using ammonia is not feasible due to safety concerns.
+Thus Sage Metering calibrates using a substitute gas and makes adjustments based on modeling developed by Sage Engineering utilizing the difference in thermal gas properties.